Plenary Session

 Senior Lecturer and Researcher, University of Applied Sciences Technikum Wien, Austria

 Zeynep Siretioglu Girgin studied Business Informatics at Vienna University of Technology and has got her doctoral degree from the same university in 2018.
 She has been working in academia as well as in the private sector in different positions.
 Since 2023, she is working at the University of Applied Sciences Technikum Vienna as Senior Lecturer and Researcher.
 Her areas of interest are digital transformation and user experience, project management and sustainable IT.
-Currently she is teaching digital transformation and managing an industrial research project - MAIJA.MAIJA - Mobile Artificial Intelligence Justice Assistant: Digitalization of analogue handover processes in the Austrian prison system (PID033) Thursday @ 2:00 PM
+Currently she is teaching digital transformation and managing an industrial research project - MAIJA.MAIJA - Mobile Artificial Intelligence Justice Assistant: Digitalization of Analogue Handover Processes in the Austrian Prison System (PID033) Thursday @ 2:00 PM

 Chief Operating Officer, Chief Technology Officer, Multi-Health Systems Inc., Canada